jrmgx/bookmarkhive/extension/README.md

 ### Requirements

 You will need:
 - Node.js (v16 or higher)
-- npm or yarn
+- npm

 This project uses TypeScript, all source files are in the `src/` directory:
 - Edit `.ts` files in `src/`